+The Norwegian fjords, it doesn't get much nicer.
 The history of the stunning Norwegian fjords is a rough one.
 Ice ages and rivers created the current landscape, which year after year is labeled as the most beautiful landscape in the world.

 The fjords are not only surprising above water.
 In the year 2000, a deep-sea diver encountered a remarkably large cold-water coral reef in the Trondheim Fjord.
 Scientists have been aware of the existence of such reefs for a long time, but not much else is know about them.
 They are located at a depth of 40 to 1,000 meters and research has shown that they are present along the entire Norwegian coast.

 Thanks to new scientific technologies they can be studied in detail.
 The bottom is precisely charted from ships and also from unmanned submarines that map out this unknown (and ice cold) world.
 Robotic arms grasp samples and cameras take high-resolution photographs.
 Despite this, up to now, only 10 percent of the sea bed here has been charted in detail.
 It shows that wilderness like this is more than meets the eye.